 Generally, there is not just one specific undergraduate major required to enter a career field.
 There are, in fact, many appropriate majors related to most careers.
 It is important to recognize that there are some professional fields that do have qualifying or licensing requirements that indicate the need to choose certain undergraduate majors.
 You should always determine whether the career field you plan to enter has any specific requirements that indicate certain major choices.
 If you are exploring majors, it is important to meet with an Advisor in the Advising Center for Exploring Majors early in your first semester to learn about the requirements for all possible fields of interest.

 By starting as an exploring student, you will have the opportunity to research and experience many areas before deciding on one and to gain a greater understanding of yourself and your goals.
 If you are unsure of your interests or have so many that you do not know which to choose, an Advisor in the Advising Center for Exploring Majors can help you every step of the way!

 Minors usually require the completion of 5 – 6 courses (15 – 18 credits) in a field of study.
 With some careful planning, you can add one (or even more) minors and still graduate on time.
 Pace’s flexible core curriculum even allows you to complete a minor within the core.
-The advantage to having a minor is that you can study multiple and complimentary fields, frequently while adding a "skill set."
+The advantage to having a minor is that you can study multiple and complementary fields, frequently while adding a "skill set."
 Also, a degree program that includes minors is often stronger as a credential for graduate school or job applications, and expands potential career opportunities as well.